Fraternity Resident Guide

 When a house manager is made aware of a tornado warning condition that includes the IWU campus, he will direct residents to evacuate to designated tornado shelter areas in each chapter house.
 Residents are strongly encouraged to evacuate immediately at the onset of the warning, and before the sounding of local sirens indicating an imminent or immediate risk that may not give students time to move to safety.
 Residents will be released from shelter areas when the "all clear" is given by civil defense authorities.

 State law maintains that "it shall be unlawful for any person to have in his possession any official traffic-control device except by reason of his employment.
 Conviction of possession of such devices (i.e. stop signs, street signs, city limit signs) is punishable by a $100 fine and/or 30 days in jail."

 The possession, storage, or use of any firearm, weapon, or destructive device on or within a chapter house is strictly prohibited.
 A "weapon" is here defined as any firearms, BB, pellet, paintball or starter guns/pistols, bows or crossbows, slingshots, nunchakus, brass knuckles; or any switchblade knife, ballistic knife, sword, or other bladed projectile or spear; or explosives of any type, etc. Replica weapons are similarly prohibited.

 Windows, Roofs, Ledges, Fire Escapes, and Attics

-to the potential for injury to those on the ground.
+Windows and screens are to remain in place at all times.
+Students are not allowed to place anything outside their windows or to throw objects out of open windows due to the potential for injury to those on the ground.
 A $25 fee will be assessed for reinstalling screens.